anand-gangadharan-infosys/python-memory-inspect/README.md

 ## Python Native

 Check the c folder for a helloworld module which exposes a helloworld c api to Python.
 Read https://www.tutorialspoint.com/python/python_further_extensions.htm

+Memory profiling does not include any memory usage in C layer.
+Need to find a way to co-relate this memory usage so that optimization effort is spent in the right spot.